gretazella/DRiFT/README.md

-# DRIFT: Debates on Reddit Involving Food Transition
+# DRiFT: Debates on Reddit involving Food Transition

 Repository for the paper: "Dairy Milk" or "Plant-based Milk”?
 Language Shifts as a Thermometer of Social Change.